sydneynotthecity/stellar-snippets/README.md

 run the following commands from a terminal window (MacOS or Linux):

 1. Navigate inside the project: `cd path/to/stellar-webserver`
-2. Activate the virtualenv: `source stellar_webserver/bin/activate`
+2. Create and activate a virtual env based on `requirements.txt`: `source env/bin/activate`
 3. Start the Webserver: `python api/api.py`
 4. In another terminal window, run the tests: `./test/test.sh`